ygemici/osz/docs/howto3-develop.md

 Device drivers
 --------------

 Drivers are shared libraries which use a common [event dispatcher](https://github.com/bztsrc/osz/blob/master/src/lib/libc/dispatch.c) mechanism.
+Drivers are [categorized](https://github.com/bztsrc/osz/blob/master/src/drivers/README.md), each in it's own sub-directory.
-Also they use some privileged libc functions, and provide services therefore a minimal driver looks like
+Also they use some privileged `libc` functions, and provide services therefore a minimal driver looks like

 ```c
 #include <osZ.h>